 Another area in which kate is passionate about is the use of qualitative approaches within the psychological sciences.
 Kate is an expert in qualitative research, with over a decade of experience in facilitating, training and supervising novice and advanced researchers, across a range of qualitative approaches.
 Indeed, Kate co-founded the Scottish Interpretive Phenomenological Analysis Group, was a former co-facilitator of the London Regional IPA group and co-founded London IPA training.

-Kate is currently a member of the British Psychological Society (Division of Teachers and Researchers in Psychology); a fellow of the Higher Education Academy (Advance HE) and the Royal Society of Arts as well as a Senior Associate member of the Royal Society of Medicine (RSM).
-Kate served on the executive board of the European Network of Positive Psychology (ENPP) for 4 years and is on the editorial board for the Journal of Applied Positive Psychology.
+Kate is currently a member of the British Psychological Society (Division of Teachers and Researchers in Psychology); a fellow of the Higher Education Academy (Advance HE) and the Royal Society of Arts; a Senior Associate member of the Royal Society of Medicine (RSM) and a Founding member of the Advisory Board for the European Network of Positive Psychology, having served 4 years on the Executive Board.